Benefit payments during a temporary absence from home

 You must tell us immediately when you are going into residential care.

-If you decide to stay in residential care permanently, you must tell us immediately.
-We will cancel your benefit from the Sunday following the date which the decision was made.
+If you decide to stay in residential care, you must tell us immediately.
+We will cancel your benefit from the Sunday following the date of your decision.

 People claiming who are in hospital

 Hospital inpatients fall under the 52-week rule.
 You must plan to return to your usual home.
-The property must not be relet or sublet while you are away.
+While you are away, do not relet or sublet your property.

 People claiming who have gone abroad